Click the below categories to filter questions and answers

-Storage heaters circulate and heat your room’s air.
+A: Storage heaters circulate and heat your room’s air.
 Paint or varnish fumes entering the storage heater may be super-heated and potentially vaporize and amplify the paint fumes odours.

 We recommend turning off your storage heater or turning down the thermostat when you are painting, varnishing, or doing anything else which causes a higher than normal level of airborne fumes or aerosols.

 - Q: How much energy can a Dimplex storage heater hold?

 A: A large Dimplex storage heater can hold about 50 kWh of energy.
 To give you some idea of the scale, a 2011 Toyota Prius’ battery capacity is 5.2 kWh.